-Presently the FAPS comprises five departments: The Department of Natural Resources (DNR), The Department of Physical Sciences and Technology (DPST), Department of Food Science and Technology (DFST), The Department of Computing and Information Systems (DCIS) and The Department of Sport Sciences and Physical Education (DSS&PE).
-FAPS offers BSc Honours degree programs (SLQF Level 6) in Food Science and Technology, Environmental Sciences and Natural Resource Management, Chemical Technology, Computer Science and Technology, Applied Physics, Computing and Information Systems, Software Engineering, Sport Sciences and Management and Physical Education for the students who gain direct entry to FAPS on the basis of their performance at the GCE (Advanced Level) examination.
+Presently the FAPS comprises five departments: The Department of Natural Resources (DNR), The Department of Physical Sciences and Technology (DPST), Department of Food Science and Technology (DFST), and The Department of Sport Sciences and Physical Education (DSS&PE).
+FAPS offers BSc Honours degree programs (SLQF Level 6) in Food Science and Technology, Environmental Sciences and Natural Resource Management, Chemical Technology, Computer Science and Technology, Applied Physics, Sport Sciences and Management and Physical Education for the students who gain direct entry to FAPS on the basis of their performance at the GCE (Advanced Level) examination.
 Students for Food Science and Technology degree program are selected through a separate window from the GCE (Advanced Level) Bio Science stream, while students selected from the Applied Sciences Window from the GCE (Advanced Level) Bio Science stream and GCE (Advanced Level) Physical Science stream are entitled for degree program on "Environmental Sciences and Natural Resource Management" and "Physical Sciences and Technology" respectively.